apooyadv/Insightica-Learning-Repo/README_ALGO.md

 # Algorithmic Trading Resource Guide

-A brief and curated list of top resources for learning algorithmic trading — including courses, books, guides, platforms, and communities.
+A brief and curated list of top resources for learning algorithmic trading.

 ---